You are here:

 The unit is in charge of health risk assessments for (nano-) particles and fibres in consumer products.
 The tasks also include the assessments of fibres and substances in nanoform within the framework of the overarching European chemicals legislation, REACH.
 All assessments are conducted in close collaboration with other units of the Chemical and Product Safety Department and often involve collaborations with units of other departments.
 Important endpoints in the toxicological assessment are carcinogenic, mutagenic, reproductive, and sensitizing properties.
 The inhalation of fibres and (nano-)particles is of particular concern.

 At the European level, the unit contributes to the development and amendment of legal procedures, in addition to relevant technical guidance for chemicals in nanoform.
 Internationally, the unit participates in the adaptation of OECD test guidelines and guidance documents for the toxicological testing of nanomaterials.
-For this purpose, it is actively engaged in round-robin studies and represents the BfR in relevant expert committees such as the ECHA Nanomaterial Expert Group (NMEG) and the OECD Working Party on Manufactured Nanomaterials (WPMN) at the European and International level.
+For this purpose, it is actively engaged in round-robin studies and represents the BfR in relevant expert committees such as the ECHA Nanomaterial Expert Group (NMEG), the EFSA cross-cutting Working Group on Nanotechnologies and the OECD Working Party on Manufactured Nanomaterials (WPMN) at the European and International level.

 The unit is active in applied safety research for nano- and other advanced materials.
 Research needs are continuously identified, new projects are initiated accordingly.
 Hence, the unit participates in numerous national and international third-party funded projects.
-Current research focuses on the establishment of grouping approaches for the toxicological assessment of nanomaterials, the development of screening procedures for nanomaterials based on (surface) reactivity, and the development of alternative and, in particular, data-driven (in-silico) methods to improve the predictability of the toxicological potential of nanomaterials.
+The overarching research focus of the unit is the development of new approach methodologies (NAMs) for the toxicological assessment of nano- and other advanced materials and their application in tiered testing strategies and/or integrated approaches to testing and assessment (IATAs) for risk assessment and for Safe-and-Sustainable-by-Design.
+This includes the establishment of grouping approaches, the development of screening procedures for instance based on (surface) reactivity, and the development of alternative and, in particular, data-driven (in-silico) methods to improve the predictability of the toxicological potential of nanomaterials.
 Additional research activities focus on nano-specific modes of action, inter alia, by means of sophisticated cell biology (e.g. flow cytometry, confocal microscopy) and ‘omics techniques (e.g. proteomics, metabolomics).

 Main fields of activity

-• Participation in national and international bodies (BMU, BMAS / AGS, MAK, EU, ECHA, WHO, OECD)
+- Participation in national and international bodies (BMUV, BMAS / AGS, MAK, EU, ECHA, EFSA, WHO, OECD)

 Current research projects